controlecidadao/samantha_ia/README.md

 Practical observations showed that increasing the token penalty (>1) generates syntactic and semantic diversity in the response, as well as promoting a variation in the response length until stabilization, when increasing the value no longer generates variation in the output.

 The `repeat_penalty` hyperparameter has a deterministic nature.
+<br><br>

+**Adjustment tip:**

+📈 increase this value until the generated text reaches the desired level of diversity and does not present syntactic errors (depends on the model).

 ---